theislab/spatial_scog_workshop_2022/eggplant/README.md

 # eggplant

-This sub directory contains the files necessary to run the `eggplant` tutorial.
+This subdirectory contains the files necessary to run the `eggplant` tutorial.
 There's a single notebook `2022-05-24-scog.ipynb` (found in the folder `notebooks`) that outlines the analysis of two different data sets: (i) the developmental heart and (ii) the mouse brain (with different perturbations).